Körösnagyharsány: Geography

 Körösnagyharsány is a small village in Békés county, close to the Romanian border.
-It covers an area of 19.93 km² and had a population of 698 in 2002.
+It covers an area of 19.93 km^{2} and had a population of 698 in 2002.

 History

 The name of the village is originated by scholars from the time of the Hungarian conquest of the Carpathian Basin.
 Right before the home-taking conquest, three Kabar tribes joined the Hungarians, one of the names of those tribes was Harsány.

-Körösnagyharsány was first mentioned at the beginning of the 14th century in book Váradi Regestrum, in which one of the inhabitants of the village was summoned to an ordeal.
+Körösnagyharsány was first mentioned at the beginning of the 14th century in book Regestrum Varadinense, in which one of the inhabitants of the village was summoned to an ordeal.

-In 1234 King András the II. was granted to Mester Demeter from genus Aba nemzetség.
-The name of the settlement at that time was written as Egyházasharsán (=Harsán with Temple).
+In 1234 Andrew II of Hungary was granted to Mester Demeter from genus Aba nemzetség.
+The name of the settlement at that time was written as Egyházasharsán (Harsán with Temple).

 In 1241/1242, during the Mongol invasion of Europe the village was destroyed, but soon rebuilt by its former inhabitants.

-For its faithful service Körösharsány was given the rank City of Hajdu by István Bocskai.
+For its faithful service Körösharsány was given the rank City of Hajdu by Stephen Bocskai.

 In 1660, during the Turkish conquest of Hungary, the village was completely destroyed again by Habsburgs and Ottomans.
 After the destruction, the village was rebuilt on the left bank of the river Sebes-Körös, since when the city lies at its present place.

 The settlement was mentioned later as Nagy- és Kisharsány (Large and Small Harsány) as a land of Capital Cathedral of Nagyvárad (present Oradea, Romania), that was still possessed it at the first half of the 19th century.
 Later, at the beginning of the 20th century Mrs. Gustav Elek had bigger properties worth mentioning.

-Before the Treaty of Trianon, Körösnagyharsány belonged to Bihar county, district Cséffa.
+Before the Treaty of Trianon, Körösnagyharsány belonged to Bihar County, district Cséffa.

 After the Treaty of Trianon in 1920, Körösnagyharsány – which originally belonged to the sphere of influence of Nagyvárad – became a border settlement.
 After being cut from Nagyvárad, losing its trade and human connections with its vital city, started a process of depopulation.